-- the identity check and also checks whether the person is the person authorised to hand over the UZI card in question. - In the event of a positive result for all checks, the intended cardholder signs the confirmation of receipt.
+- In the event of a positive result for all checks, the intended cardholder signs the confirmation of receipt.
 AMP Groep checks the signature on the basis of the submitted identification document. - After signing, the UZI card is handed over and the date and time of handing over are recorded.
 Both parties will receive proof of this. - In the case of a negative result for one of the checks, the UZI card will not be issued.
 If the card holder does not schedule an appointment for the delivery of the UZI card by AMP Groep, AMP Groep will send several reminders.
 If the final delivery date is exceeded, the UZI card will be disabled by AMP Groep and returned to CIBG and the certificates will automatically be revoked.